 I have had discussions with Student Health, Student Support and Well south on issues of mental health, suicide prevention and postvention.
 I accept that these are overwhelmingly large issues faced by the whole of Aotearoa, but still endeavour to make small but impactful change for our local students.
-At the moment, three of the main initiatives I am focussing on to combat these issues are (1) expanding Student Support's Peer Support team's training, capabilities and capacity, (2) growing the relationship and interactions between Student Health and Student Support when it comes to ongoing, longterm support for mental ill or struggling students, and (3) providing baseline mental health support training and prevention training for welfare representatives in clubs.
+This quarter, I created a 'take what you need' board, as part of MHAW, which was very well received, and every envelope was taken.
+I also put out a survey to hear from students how the Uni and OUSA can better support their mental health needs.